Apptainer tutorial

 Containerization on DAIC: Apptainer

-DAIC supports Apptainer (previously Apptainer), an open-source container platform, designed to run on High-performance computing environments.
+DAIC supports Apptainer (formerly known as Singularity), an open-source container platform designed for high-performance computing environments.
 Apptainer runs container images securely on shared clusters and allows you to use Docker images directly, without needing Docker itself.

 A typical Apptainer workflow revolves around three key components: